top of page

 Mille Collines

 Mille collines is a luxury womenswear and lifestyle brand that designs statement pieces, inspired by and manufactured across Africa.
 Including woven and knitted shawls & poncho's, ceramics, accessories and more.
-They believe that joy can be transferred into an object when it is made with love and care, and this is transmitted through the hands that contribute to making our products.
+They believe that joy can be transferred into an object when it is made with love and care, and this is transmitted through the hands that contribute to making their products.

 Mopepe